tibbsm/scripts/scripts.md

 ## Safer commands

 It will prompt you before moving files to the trash instead of deleting them straight away on macOS.
-- `trash` command can be installed via homebrew, etc.

 ```sh
 alias rm='trash -i'